cybergarage/puzzledb-go/doc/plugin-tutorial.md

 ## Standard Plug-in interfaces

-For the plugin services specified in the standards listed in the following table, refer to each plugin interface that is defined in the `plugins` directory.
+For the plugin services specified in the standards listed in the following table, refer to each plugin interface that is reserved in the `plugins` directory.

 <table style="width:100%;">
 <colgroup>